"The Best Predictor of Future Behavior Is … Past Behavior"

 One current case of mine involves a guy with a cluster of several violent offenses a few years ago, when he was in his 20s.
 He was using drugs back then, and hanging around with a bad crowd.
 Plus, he is chronically psychotic.
 Not a good combination.

 But if you predict future violence based on a set of risk factors like his, you will be wrong more often than not.
-Only about four out of ten of those individuals judged to be at moderate to high risk of future violence go on to reoffend violently, according to research.
+Only about 4 out of 10 of those individuals judged to be at moderate to high risk of future violence go on to re-offend violently, according to research.
 The low base rates of violent recidivism will be working against you.

 Birth of a legend